pwhybra/ghspear/README.md

 # ghspear

-> Interactively grab/view any file, from any branch, from any repo (you can access..) on GitHub.
+> Interactively grab/view any file, from any branch, from any repo (you can access..)

-A dumb script... but useful!
+> on GitHub.

 ## Example